arif98741/laravelbash/README.md

+ ## Laravel Deployment and NGinx Server setup using one file
  ## Some commands may not be executed successfully due to permission issue.
  This file is built for root user not others.
 To modify for others users , simply add 'sudo' as prefix of every command